scgbern/scgpico/content/wiki/projects/mastersbachelorsprojects/improving-security-smells/index.md

 ---
 Title: Android: Improvement of Security Smell detections and evaluation on practitioners
 ---
+#Android: Improvement of Security Smell detections and evaluation on practitioners
 #This project is intended for MSc students
 <br><p>
 #Introduction